Workflow Orchestrator

 Initialization and Configuration

 The constructor of the WorkflowOrchestrator is key to configuring its behavior.
+The WorkflowOrchestrator acts as a facade, coordinating various internal components (like ExtractionPipeline and BatchPipeline) to simplify the API.

 from extrai.core import WorkflowOrchestrator